-SPOILER ALERT: The following contains spoilers for ‘Chad Powers, Season 1, Episode 5.‘
+SPOILER ALERT: The article that follows contains spoilers regarding ‘Chad Powers, Season 1, Episode 5.‘

 Chad Powers starts to Spiral when Fame, Guilt, and Reckless Night threaten to Expose his Secret

-We see the South Georgia Catfish star quarterback botching a major College GameDay Interview by ESPN.
-When asked who inspired him to be a football player, he rambles about Benjamin Franklin and electricity, leaving everyone confused.
-Behind the laughs, though, we see Russ’s identity crisis growing worse.
-The Catfish are undefeated at 5-0, and everyone sees Chad as a mysterious hero.
-But Russ, who created Chad as a disguise, begins to lose track of where one ends and the other begins, especially when he realizes he will be playing Georgia, the same team to whom the Oregon Duck (Russ’s previous CFB Team) lost in the Rose Bowl.
-We also see how he wears only half of his disguise at home, slipping between his fake voice and real one, as he plans to erase Russ’s identity entirely because Chad deserves to be happy too.
-It’s a small but clear sign that he’s struggling to know who he really is.
+We see the South Georgia Catfish starting quarterback blow a major College GameDay Interview with ESPN.
+When asked about who his role model was for him to become a football player, he begins rambling on and off about Benjamin Franklin and electricity, so that nobody knows what in the world he’s talking about.
+Meanwhile, under all the laughter, we realize that Russ’s identity crisis is worsening.
+The Catfish are still unbeaten, at 5-0, with everyone looking up to Chad as if he were some sort of enigmatic superhero.
+Yet Russ, who created Chad as a disguise for himself, has trouble separating where Chad ends and where Russ begins because he gets paired up against Georgia, the same team the Oregon Duck (Russ’s former CFB Team) lost to in the Rose Bowl.
+We also see how he only employs half of the disguise he used on the road, going back and forth between his fake voice and his real one as he decides to completely erase Russ’s identity since Chad has to be happy too.

 We are left Questioning whether Russ Holliday can ever Face the Truth, or if Chad Powers has Already Taken his Place for Good